I don't usually have much good to say about the service that hosts this blog. To be

 Here are some more excerpts from my favorite entries.
 Not all of them even pretend

 to directly reference the post on which they're "commenting"; rather, they're blatantly selling things.
-A few just sound like the earnest but syntactically mangled ravings of
+A couple just sound like the earnest but syntactically mangled ravings of my friend Joan.

 "Goodness evening!
 Skeddadle to me insert myself.
 Information describing my creation is indeed completed — proceed to step implementation."